MJKWoolnough/minecraft/nbt/README.md

 }
 ```

-ReadError is an error returned when a read error occurs
+ReadError is an error returned when a read error occurs.

 #### func (ReadError) Error